bartweber/one-wire-ds2482/README.md

 crate.

 > [!NOTE]
 > This project is a work in progress and might not yet ready for use.
+This crate is not yet published on crates.io.

 <img src="assets/img.png" alt="img.png" width="200px">